ryanirl/ml-basics/README.md

  - Naive Bayes
  - SVM for MNIST classification (kinda from scratch)

+Known problems to look into
+ - mnist classification with gaussian kernel takes hours to compute the gram matrix, looking into cuda gpu acceleration to speed it up.

 Add to each:
  - Interactive Stuff
  - Cost Functions & Accuracy